Droidverine/SpringBootRestSample/README.md

 ### Run All Tests

-Run the following command in the project root:
+Run the following command in the project root (in case of port change some tests might fail):

 ```
 mvn test